-The publishing of the statement and formal reporting to the Department for Communities ensures accountability to all our key partners and to our residents.
+The publishing of the second statement by November 2021, the completed review of the plan by March 2022 and formal reporting to the Department for Communities on both ensures accountability to all our key partners and to our residents.

 In line with the Community Planning Guide the Strategic Alliance continues to meet bi-annually and Council as lead partner reports on progress regularly to all statutory partners.